-Investing can be a very personal thing.
-Some people favor the set-it-and-forget-it approach of automating contributions to a mutual fund or exchange-traded fund (ETF).
-Others get a thrill from choosing their own stocks and timing their own trades.
-But what if your preferences are somewhere in-between?
+Investing is a very personal thing.
+Some people favor automating their contributions while others get a thrill from choosing their own stocks and timing their own trades.
+But, what if your preferences are somewhere in-between?

-If you’d like to build your own custom portfolio, but don’t want to spend time or money trading, M1 Finance may be the solution for you.
-Let’s take a look at how M1 Finance’s key features work.
+If you’d like to build a custom portfolio but don’t want to start actively trading, M1 Finance may be the solution for you.
+Let’s review the key features of M1 Finance and explore the program’s pros and cons.

 - Investing, borrowing, and cash management platform